 With the Hair Shine Brush, draw long and short strokes within the mass of hair set to Blending Mode Normal, Opacity 10%, and with a white stroke.

-Overlap the strokes to create more intense shines in the hair.
+Make the strokes overlap to create more intense shine effects in the hair.

 Finally, with the tapered brush by adding white strokes to add further realistic shines.
 Set these to Opacity 20% to stand out.

 You'd be surprised how quickly you can create hairstyles with these brushes and how realistic you can make them.
 With practice, it will take you minutes rather than hours!

 By creating several different brushes to fit different hair length, textures and styles, you can create many different looks.